auspham/SeptNotes/W4-lec6.md

 ## Test Planning

-- Have to make surre that all aspects of the software are tested.
+- Have to make sure that all aspects of the software are tested.
 - 1 Features - 1 to many test cases, to exercise the feature thoroughly.
 - Must specified into either `pass` or `fail`
   - **Start** from a `known state` / configuration